ErikMekkes/TalkingCoachEPVA4/README.md

 This project is based on [TalkingCoach](https://github.com/ruuddejong/TalkingCoach), a Unity based software framework to create a virtual character which can speak in a natural language.
 This project focuses on extending that framework by implementing lip-syncing functionalities in it.

+### EPVA4 members:
+- Emma Sala
+- Erik Mekkes
+- Joshua Slik
+- Lucile Nikkels
+- Muhammed Imran Özyar

 ## Backend server installation
+An installation package with all the required components and guidance has been included as talkingcoach_server_setup.zip

 The backend server depends on eSpeak NG version 1.49.2 or later.

 ### Installing eSpeak NG